cimgui/cimgui/README.md

 Notes:
 * currently this wrapper is based on version [1.75 of Dear ImGui]
-* only functions, structs and enums from imgui.h are wrapped.
+* only functions, structs and enums from imgui.h (an optionally imgui_internal.h) are wrapped.
 * if you are interested in imgui implementations you should look LuaJIT-ImGui project.
-* overloaded function names try to be the most compatible with traditional cimgui names.
-So all naming is algorithmic except for those names that were in conflict with widely used cimgui names and were thus coded in a table (https://github.com/cimgui/cimgui/blob/master/generator/generator.lua#L58).
-Current overloaded function names can be found in (https://github.com/cimgui/cimgui/blob/master/generator/output/overloads.txt)
+* All naming is algorithmic except for those names that were coded in cimgui_overloads table (https://github.com/cimgui/cimgui/blob/master/generator/generator.lua#L60).
+In the official version this table is empty.
+* Current overloaded function names can be found in (https://github.com/cimgui/cimgui/blob/master/generator/output/overloads.txt)

 # compilation